ashutosh-bharti/svg2font/README.md

 $ npm start
 ```

-This will create font files in `fonts/` directory and style files in `styles/` directory.
-It will convert final style file in `icon-dist/` directory.
+It will create font files in `fonts/` directory and style files in `styles/` directory.
+After that it will convert final style file in `icon-dist/` directory.

 For custom icon refer [fontello wiki](https://github.com/fontello/fontello/wiki/How-to-use-custom-images)